shauninman/MinUI-Legacy-RG35XX/skeleton/BASE/README.txt

 ----------------------------------------
 Install

 MinUI is meant to be installed over a working stock TF1.
-The official Anbernic image requires a 64GB SD card:
+The official Anbernic image requires a 64GB or larger SD card:

   https://drive.google.com/drive/folders/1HfGCxkratM_zYiYfGWCrHZ1AynO3hIwU

-Or you can download a reduced image that can be flashed to a 4GB SD card:
+Or you can download a reduced image that can be flashed to a 4GB or larger SD card:

   https://github.com/shauninman/union-minui/releases/tag/stock-tf1-20230309